Peng Zhen: Biography

+Early life and revolutionary activities

 Born in Houma, Shanxi province, Peng was originally named Fu Maogong (傅懋恭).
 He joined the Chinese Communist Party (CCP) in 1923 as a founding member of the Shanxi Province CCP.
 Arrested in 1929, he continued underground political activities while imprisoned.
 He was released from prison in 1935 and began organizing a resistance movement against the invading Japanese forces.
 Peng was important in developing the Second United Front during the Second Sino-Japanese War.
 Around the same time, he was appointed the Organization Department Director of the North Bureau of CCP.